ClearScore/cs-chart/README.md

 A new version will automatically be released when the master branch is tagged.

 To tag the master branch run `npm run release`.
-This will run `standard-version`

 The following will happen when you run `npm run release`.

  - Bump the `package.json` version
  - Commits the changes
  - Pushes commit and tag to git
- - Travis run tests
+ - Travis picks up tag and run tests
- - Travis runs `npm run postrelease` (add release notes to version in GitHub)
+ - Passes tests and Travis runs `npm run postrelease` (add release notes to version in GitHub)
  - Travis pushes new build to NPM

 ## Contributing